 Do you consistently find yourself in a pattern of limerence?
 If so, you may also have a pattern of being with loved ones who do not reciprocate the feelings that you have towards them.
-This uncertain relationship dynamic of an inattentive partner forever keeps you in Phase 1.
-Euphoria and the sensation of walking on air are also prolonged.
-It may feel nice but you may also find yourself not progressing in your love life as you would like.
+This uncertain relationship dynamic of an inattentive partner may keep you in the first phase.
+The feeling of euphoria may be nice, but you might also find yourself not progressing in your love life as you would like.

-Signs of a Progressing Relationship
+Signs Of A Progressing Relationship

-Saying “I Love You” to Your Partner
+Saying “I Love You” To Your Partner

-Ultimately, only you can determine when the right time arrives to tell your partner that you love them.
+Ultimately, only you can determine the right time to tell your partner that you love them.
 Some helpful pointers include making sure you feel good about it, being open to how your significant other responds, and knowing that part of being in a relationship means taking risks.